openlilylib-documentation/main-site/books/main/docs/getstarted/install.md

 will do that for the current compilation process.

+!!! note

+    The argument given to the `-I` option must be an absolute path.

 In order not to have to add this to every compilation command it is possible to create a wrapper script, which may be a good idea for a variety of use cases anyway.